Fez29/docs/Graft Supernode Guide.md

 exit $EXITVALUE

 ````
 - Then check the directory where the log file exists you should see another file now which is a result of logrotate compressing the .log file.
+In this scenario the path would be **/home/graft/sn1/logs/** for SN1 and the file will end with **.gz**

 ## Port forwarding/"exposing the port" is required to the graftnoded port as of the time of writing to ensure that your graftnoded can communicate with other machines on the network and so your supernode appear as active on the GraftRTABot on Telegram.